shyamdhokia1/fhir-api/README.md

 ## Installation

-To run the build of this project, make sure Node and PostgreSQL are installed and follow these steps:
+To run this project locally first make sure Node and PostgreSQL are installed and follow these steps:

 1. **Clone the repository:**